fish-shell/fish-shell/doc_src/index.rst

 - ``fish_greeting``, the greeting message printed on startup.
 This is printed by a function of the same name that can be overridden for more complicated changes (see :ref:`funced <cmd-funced>`

+- ``fish_handle_reflow``, determines whether fish should try to repaint the commandline when the terminal resizes.
+In terminals that reflow text this should be disabled.
+Set it to 1 to enable, anything else to disable.

 - ``fish_history``, the current history session name.
 If set, all subsequent commands within an interactive fish session will be logged to a separate file identified by the value of the variable.
 If unset, or set to ``default``, the default session name "fish" is used.
 If set to an